Mary Clare Moore

 Mother Mary Clare Moore (20 March 1814 – 13 December 1874) was an Irish Sister of Mercy, a Crimean War nurse and a teacher.
-She was one of the ten original members of the Sisters of Mercy, and was the founding sister superior of the order's first convent in England.
+She was one of the ten original members of the Sisters of Mercy, and was the founding sister superior of the order's first convent in England at Bermondsey.

 Early life

 Moore was born Georgina Moore in the Church of Ireland parish of St Ann's, Dublin on 20 March 1814.
 She was the youngest of three children of George and Catherine Moore.
 The family were Protestant.
-Her father died in 1817, and in 1823 her mother, Moore and her siblings converted to Catholicism.
+Her father died in 1817, and in 1823 her mother, Moore and her siblings decided to convert to Catholicism.

 Moore received a private education and went on to work as a governess.
 She took up a position as governess to a niece and a young cousin of Catherine McAuley on 13 October 1828 at the House of Mercy, Baggot Street.
 While there she started to become involved in the other work of the House of Mercy.